cubedro/plex.lg/README.md

 plex.lg
 =======

-Plex client for LG Smart TV (2013)
+PLEX client for LG Smart TV (2013)

+Initial development and concept by Simon J. Hogan in December 2013.